 Paul's most recent reported cases include Re R (An Infant) EWFC 60 (causation / attribution of injuries); Re L and M (Children) EWHC 3969 (Fam) (causation / attribution of wrist fractures in relation to a deceased sibling); Re R (Children) EWCA Civ 167 (an appeal concerning whether one of the subject children in care proceedings aged 14 years old should be permitted to give oral evidence).

-Other reported cases include Re MW (Case Management) 1 FLR 1093 (care case where he appeared on behalf of a local authority in an infant NAHI seeking to re-open the cause of death of the child’s half sibling) and Re N (Jurisdiction) 2 FLR 1196; EWHC 1274; Fam Law 901, (a matrimonial case involving the detailed application of the principles of domicile and Brussels II).
-In Re E.N.
+Paul’s other reported cases include Re MW (Case Management) 1 FLR 1093 (appeared on behalf of a local authority in an infant NAHI seeking to re-open the cause of death of the child’s half sibling); Re N (Jurisdiction) 2 FLR 1196; EWHC 1274; Fam Law 901 (a matrimonial case involving the detailed application of the principles of domicile and Brussels II); Re E.N.
 (Adoption: Special Guardianship) 2 F.C.R.
-229; EWCA 264; Fam Law 459 Paul appeared in the Court of Appeal on behalf of a Guardian and successfully resisted an appeal against the making of a care and placement order.
+229; EWCA 264; Fam Law 459 (appeared in the Court of Appeal on behalf of a Guardian and successfully resisted an appeal against the making of a care and placement order).